systemd/mkosi/mkosi/resources/mkosi.md

 : Note that each path containing extra configuration is only parsed once, even if included more than once with `Include=`.

+`InitrdInclude=`, `--initrd-include=`

+: Same as `Include=`, but the extra configuration files or directories are included when building the default initrd.

 `Images=`, `--image=`

 : If specified, only build the given image.
 Can be specified multiple